gbdev/pandocs/src/othermbc.md

 The mapper does not support an outer bank for battery SRAM.

-To start a game, do the following with code run from RAM:
+To start a game, perform the following steps with code running from RAM:

 1. Write $A5 to $1000
 2. Write game's first bank number to $2000
 3. Write any value to $7000